espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/Getting_started.md

 - This section explains how one can configure and control Wi-Fi interface using provided [python demo app](../common/python_demo.md)
 - Python demo app can be used in two modes, shell mode *i.e.* command line mode and CLI mode.
 In following sections, only shell mode is detailed, just to enough to kick-start
 - User can make use of easy and intuitive mode by referring [here](../common/python_demo.md#modes-supported)
-- C based solution also could be used from [C based demo app](../common/c_demo.md).
-For simplicity,
+- C based demo user space apps could be used from [C based demo app](../common/c_demo.md).

-Python App is placed in [esp_hosted_fg/host/linux/host_control/python_support/](../../host/linux/host_control/python_support/) directory.
-Use below command to navigate to this directory.
+- Python based demo user space app could be used from [Python based demo app](../common/python_demo.md)

+For simplicity, python app is used here.
 ```sh
 $ cd esp_hosted_fg/host/linux/host_control/python_support/
 ```